Thailand's first MERS case declared free of deadly virus

 In South Korea, which is battling the largest MERS outbreak outside Saudi Arabia, 31 people have died from the virus.
 South Korea's public health ministry reported one new case on Friday, taking the total to 181.

-Health authorities have said the virus may have levelled off but were more guarded in their assessment last week.
+Health authorities have said the virus may have leveled off but were more guarded in their assessment last week.

 Thailand's status as a hub for medical tourism could be helping it contain the spread of MERS, government and health officials said last week.